Beluguy/Personal-website/content/Posts/Wrong PiKVM res/index.md

 layoutBackgroundHeaderSpace: false
 ---

 This tutorial is mostly for my reference in case for when I forget how to fix this issue in the future.
-But I will try to be as beginner friend as much as possible.
+But I will try to be as beginner friendly as much as possible.

 If you are seeing glitchy or wrong BIOS/UEFI resolution in your PiKVM session, like the following screenshot, follow the steps below the picture!
 ![glitchy or wrong BIOS/UEFI resolution](images/wrong.png)